SyedSarimAbbas/Brain_Tumor_Detection/README.md

 # 🧠 Brain Tumor Detection using YOLO and Streamlit

-A web application to detect brain tumors from MRI images using YOLOv8 and visualize predictions with bounding boxes and semi-transparent masks.
+A web app to detect brain tumors from MRI images using YOLOv8 and visualize predictions with bounding boxes and semi-transparent masks.
 Built with Python, OpenCV, and Streamlit.

 # Features

 Upload MRI images (JPG, PNG) for analysis.

-Detect brain tumors with YOLOv8 model.
+Detect brain tumors with YOLOv8.

 Display bounding boxes with transparent masks highlighting detected regions.

-Shows prediction confidence and label ("Positive" or "Negative").
+Show prediction confidence and label ("Positive" or "Negative").

 Interactive web interface powered by Streamlit.

 # Installation

-Clone the repository:
+## Clone the repository:

 git clone https://github.com/your-username/brain-tumor-detection.git
 cd brain-tumor-detection